kbase/narrative/docs/adrs/0004-bulk-import-output-cells.md

 The Bulk Import cell will not produce new Output Cells on app completion.
 It will, instead, ensure that there is a Report view available for each imported object.
 This carries the consequence that users may expect an output cell for one or two uploaded object types based on the single uploader.
 Extra documentation should help with that.

+A workaround could be to guide the user to choose one or more generated data objects to view by clicking on them in the data panel on the left side of the Narrative.

 ## Pros and Cons of Alternatives

 ### Include Output Cells when Apps finish